Hunter-Open-Source-Club/Constitution/constitution.md

-   * Maintain the Open Source Club website, with duties including (but not limited to) developing new sections/pages, and updating the site with new information
+   * Maintain the Open Source Club website, with duties including (but not limited to) developing new sections/pages, and updating the site with new information.

-   * Manage the mailing list and related technologies; formulate and send out emails
+   * Manage the mailing list and related technologies; formulate and send out emails.

-   * Manage the club's social media presence and accounts
+   * Manage the club's social media presence and accounts.

-   * Design visual and/or auditory content representative of the club (e.g. logos, flyers, posters, promotional/infomational videos
+   * Design visual and/or auditory content representative of the club (e.g. logos, flyers, posters, promotional/infomational videos.

-   * Document relevant workshops/presentations in the form of videos or blogs (or other) and publish them online
+   * Document relevant workshops/presentations in the form of videos or blogs (or other) and publish them online.

-   * Reach out to established computer scientists (or other) to come speak/collaborate with the club
+   * Reach out to established industry leaders for club collaboration.

 2. Career Preparation Committee